buildstar-online/gcp-tf-starter/README.md

         --purpose "encryption"
     ```

-12. Then we create a service-account key, auth the key and assume the identity
+12. Then we create a service-account key, auth the key and assume the identity.
+Save the resulting json file as a repo secret called 'TERRAFORM_KEY'.

     ```bash
     gcloud iam service-accounts keys create $KEYRING_KEY \